STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 The time the signal is low is the ``digitalWrite()`` function call overheads which is 125ns.

-## Experiment 2: Two concurrent square waves
+## Experiment 2: Multiple concurrent square waves

 The ESP32 has many pins, what if we want to try and toggle multiple pins as fast as we can.
 Let's try and generate two square waves.